 You'll explore several beautiful villages in this stunning part of Provence, including St Remy de Provence in southern France, celebrated as the place where Van Gogh created 150 of his famous paintings.
 Here you can also explore the Gallo-Roman site of Glanum as well walking onto the Caume Plateau for excellent views.
 In addition you'll spend time in the beautiful historic village of Baux de Provence perched atop a jagged ridge and crowned by its castle ruins.

-Walking on this holiday is moderate in grade mainly due to the nature of the terrain which can be rocky.
+Walking on this self-guided holiday is moderate in grade mainly due to the nature of the terrain which can be rocky.
 It is also because it's possible to walk for 6 days in a row, as well as increase the difficulty on some days.
 Otherwise the walking is at the upper end of the easy grade for the most part in terms of distances and amount of ascent.
-Mainly on good paths, tracks and quiet lanes.
+Your walking is mainly on good paths, tracks and quiet lanes.
 Average distances are about 15km with about 300m of ascent.
 Some small sections can be steep.
 Maximum altitude is 350m in one day.

 Accommodation & Meals

 9 nights accommodation in several charming hotels and small guest houses with great character in double or twin rooms with own bathrooms (3 star equivalent).
 Many of the properties have swimming pools.
 Accommodation is located for the most part within the towns and villages.
 Breakfasts and 3 evening meals included in the holiday price.